krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 Use curly brackets on the same line of a header text to specify a header ID.
 This feature is from PHP Markdown Extra and Maruku.
 This is not a feature of standard Markdown

-### Blockquotes
+### Block quotes

 Start a blockquote by the `>` character, followed by zero or one spaces, and the blockquote content.
 Indent the `>` three spaces at the most.
-Blockquotes support line wrapping (lazy syntax), so any line breaks which follow the first `>` character will be a part of the same blockquote.
+Block quotes support line wrapping (lazy syntax), so any line breaks which follow the first `>` character will be a part of the same blockquote.
 The contents of a blockquote always block-level content.
 Then it is the case that text in a blockquote will be of the form of a paragraph.

 ```kramdown
 > This is a blockquote with several